US seeking to block curbs on government contact with social media firms

 Doughty's order specifically mentioned certain officials including Department of Homeland Security Secretary Alejandro Mayorkas and Jen Easterly, who heads the Cybersecurity and Infrastructure Security Agency.

-U.S. officials have said that in contacting social media companies they were aiming to tamp down misinformation about American elections and about COVID vaccines to curb preventable deaths.
+US officials have said that in contacting social media companies they were aiming to tamp down misinformation about American elections and about COVID-19 vaccines to curb preventable deaths.

 The judge's order made some exceptions for communications between government officials and the companies, including to warn about risks to national security and about criminal activity.